nishia1/nishia1/README.md

 - ☀ learning nlp & ml for senti-news :)
 - 🤖 working on my own wall-e robot!

-most likely going to start uploading some old projects to here soon!
+most likely going to start uploading some old projects to here soon but unfortunately a lot of projects are not yet hosted on here :(!